 What first?
 Complete our TNR Needs Assessment Survey

 Requirements before we take on a new TNR Project:

-- You have permission for us to access the cats location for trapping.
+You MUST have permission for us to access the cats location for trapping.

 Trap-Neuter-Return, or "TNR," is the most humane and effective method known for managing feral and stray community cats and reducing their numbers.
 The cats are trapped and brought to a spay/neuter clinic.
 They're then spayed or neutered, vaccinated and eartipped.
 After they've recovered from their surgeries, the cats are returned back to their original territory where a caretaker provides regular food and shelter.

 Because the cats can no longer reproduce, the colony has the potential to decline in size over time.
 Spaying and neutering also greatly reduce nuisance behavior, making community cats better neighbors with humans.
 Once the cats are fixed, fighting, yowling and other noise associated with mating stops almost entirely.
 The foul odor caused by unaltered males spraying to mark territory disappears and the cats, no longer driven to mate, roam much less and become less visible.
 The cats themselves are healthier and less likely to spread feline diseases.
 Meanwhile, rodent control is maintained by the cats' continued presence.